-ZUG, SWITZERLAND--(Marketwire - Aug 15, 2012) - Transocean Ltd. (NYSE: RIG) (SIX: RIGN) today issued a monthly fleet update summary which includes new contracts, significant changes to existing contracts, and changes in estimated planned out of service time of 15 or more days since July 18, 2012.
-Backlog associated with new contracts or extensions since the July 18, 2012 fleet status report is approximately $600 million.
-Estimated out of service time for 2012 increased by a net 29 days; 2013 decreased by a net 61 days.
+ZUG, SWITZERLAND--(Marketwire - Dec 17, 2012) - Transocean Ltd. (NYSE: RIG) (SIX: RIGN) today issued a monthly fleet update summary which includes new contracts, significant changes to existing contracts, and changes in estimated planned out of service time of 15 or more days associated with continuing operations since November 18, 2012.
+The value of new contracts or extensions since the November 18, 2012 fleet update summary is approximately $119 million.

-The fleet update summary can be accessed at www.deepwater.com by clicking on the Fleet Status Report link found in the toolbar.
+The report can be accessed at www.deepwater.com by clicking on the Fleet Status Report link found in the toolbar.

 Statements regarding the estimated duration of customer contracts, contract dayrate amounts, future contract commencement dates and locations, planned shipyard projects and other out of service time, sales of drilling units, as well as any other statements that are not historical facts in the report, are forward-looking statements that involve certain risks, uncertainties and assumptions.
 These include but are not limited to operating hazards and delays, risks associated with international operations, actions by customers and other third parties, the future prices of oil and gas and other factors detailed in the company's most recent Form 10-K and other filings with the Securities and Exchange Commission.
 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those indicated.

 Transocean is a leading international provider of offshore contract drilling services for oil and gas wells.
 The company specializes in technically demanding sectors of the global offshore drilling business with a particular focus on deepwater and harsh environment drilling services, and believes that it operates one of the most versatile offshore drilling fleets in the world.